v0ldemort/terraform-aws/README.md

 # terraform-aws

-Terraform scripts to create infrastructure on AWS
+Terraform scripts to automated deployment of infrastrcture on AWS